Bilingual Teacher Pathway

 Teaching to transcend all barriers

-The Bilingual Teacher Pathway (BTP) is a teacher preparation program designed to fill critical shortages of bilingual education/ESL teachers in the Portland metropolitan area.
-This is accomplished by recruiting and supporting bilingual/bicultural educational assistants so they can become licensed teachers.
-The BTP program is only open to qualified candidates at specific school districts.
+The Bilingual Teacher Pathway (BTP) is a teacher preparation program designed to fill critical shortages of elementary bilingual teachers in the Portland metropolitan area.
+This is accomplished by recruiting and supporting bilingual/bicultural district employees so they can become licensed elementary teachers.

 Qualified candidates will be selected based on district recommendations and an application evaluation.
 Yearly cohorts (a cohort is a group of students that go through the program together) will not exceed 35 students and begin each fall term.
 To be eligible to apply to the BTP Program, you must:

-- Be employed either part-time or full-time by a school district that has an Intergovernmental Agreement with Portland State University*
+- Be employed ey a school district that has a Partnership Agreement with Portland State University.

 - Be eligible for admission to Portland State University – NOTE: If you are a non-native English speaker please be sure to see Portland State University's webpage for information on the TOEFL exam.
 Remember, you must meet this requirement BEFORE applying for admission to PSU.